kljr/SpringboardVM/README.md

 After the update completes, run `vagrant up`.

 The first time running vagrant will take a while.
-After all processes complete successfully you can view the DruVMoser dashboard at http://dashboard.druv.dev.
+After all processes complete successfully you can view the SpringboardVM dashboard at http://dashboard.sbvm.dev.

 After the initial install, if you want to create additional Springboard sites besides the two default sites, copy config/example.local.config.yml to config/local.config.yml and edit as you see fit.
- Then run `scripts/make-sb.sh` and `scripts/druv-provision.sh` in that order.
+ Then run `scripts/make-sb.sh` and `scripts/sbvm-provision.sh` in that order.

-## What does DruVMoser do?
+## What does SpringboardVM do?

-* Downloads Springboard-Build, the Acceptance Test repo, DrupalVM, Codeception and their vendor dependencies, and triggers a bash script which runs drush make, installing Springboard by checking out git working copies of Springboard modules, themes and libraries from the Springboard git repo.
+* Downloads Springboard-Composer, the Acceptance Test repo, DrupalVM, Codeception and their vendor dependencies.
-* Provisions DrupalVM, Apache and mySQL, creates virtual hosts, site databases, and installs the Springboard profile.
+* Provisions DrupalVM, Apache and mySQL, creates multiple virtual hosts and site databases.
 * Creates two default sites, one a dedicated testing site.
+* Allows additional sites to be automatically installed in sites/{docroot}, with a docroot and virtual host you define in config/local.config.yml.
 * Configures the acceptance tests to work out of the box.
-* Allows additional sites to be automatically installed in sites/{docroot}, with a docroot and virtual host you define in config/local.config.yml.
 * Automates replacing generic site databases and file assets with reference site assets.
 * Provides a Drush alias to quickly install and configure developer